New Zealand’s name inspires pictures of mountains, glaciers, forests, pristine lands, and lots and lots of sheep.

 19. Explore wine country

-New Zealand’s wine regions extend 1,000 miles from sub-tropical Northland down to Central Otago, home to the world’s most southerly vineyards.
-The Hawke’s Bay, Martinborough, Marlborough, and Central Otago are signature New Zealand wine regions and home to a number of different vineyards.
+New Zealand’s wine regions extend 1,600 kilometers (1,000 miles) from sub-tropical Northland down to Central Otago, home to the world’s most southerly vineyards.
+Hawke’s Bay, Martinborough, Marlborough, and Central Otago are signature New Zealand wine regions and home to a number of different vineyards.
 Smaller wine-producing areas include Auckland, Gisborne, and Waipara.
-If you’re keen on seeing the best of what kiwi vineyards have to offer, check out the Classic New Zealand Wine Trail – a wine-tasting adventure through the heart of New Zealand’s grape growing regions.
+If you’re keen on seeing the best of what Kiwi vineyards have to offer, check out the Classic New Zealand Wine Trail — a wine-tasting adventure through the heart of New Zealand’s grape-growing regions.
 If you don’t have your own vehicle, there are plenty of bus (and even bicycle) tours available.
+Half-day guided wine tours with a small group generally cost 125-185 NZD, while full-day tours start at 290 NZD.

 20. Visit Mount Cook National Park